Battle of Franklin: Union defensive plans

 Two Union brigades were positioned about a half mile forward of the main line.
-George D. Wagner's division had been the last to arrive from Spring Hill, and after briefly stopping at Winstead Hill before Hood arrived, he ordered his brigades under Colonels Emerson Opdycke, John Q. Lane, and Joseph Conrad (who had replaced Luther Bradley, wounded at Spring Hill) to stop halfway to the Union line and dig in as best they could on the flat ground.
-Stanley had earlier ordered Wagner to hold Winstead Hill until dark unless he was pressed, and it is possible that Wagner somehow translated these orders into the notion that he was supposed to hold a line south of the main position.
-Opdycke considered Wagner's order to be ridiculous and refused to obey it; he marched his brigade through the Union line and into a reserve position behind the gap through which the Columbia Pike passed.
-(A few days after his ill-considered position was overrun in the Confederate advance, Wagner was relieved of command at his own request.)
+George D. Wagner's division had been the last to arrive from Spring Hill, and after briefly stopping at Winstead Hill before Hood arrived, he ordered his brigades under Cols.
+Emerson Opdycke, John Q. Lane, and Joseph Conrad (who had replaced Luther Bradley, wounded at Spring Hill) to stop halfway to the Union line and dig in as best they could on the flat ground.
+Stanley had earlier ordered Wagner to hold Winstead Hill with two brigades and relieve Opdycke (who had been the tail end of the rear guard) until dark unless he was pressed, and it is possible that Wagner somehow translated these orders into the notion that he was supposed to hold a line south of the main position with all his division.
+Opdycke considered Wagner's order to be ridiculous and had already been directed by Stanley to retire within the works; he marched his brigade through the Union line and into a reserve position behind the gap through which the Columbia Pike passed.
+At 12:00, when the other U.S. forces had finished their fortifications, these two brigades had not even started digging in.
+Conrad's and Lane's brigades had few entrenching tools and used mainly bayonets, cups, and their hands.

 Wood's division of IV Corps and all of Wilson's cavalry were posted north of the Harpeth to watch for any flanking attempt.
-Schofield planned to withdraw his infantry across the river by 6:00 p.m. if Hood had not arrived by then.
+Schofield planned to withdraw his infantry across the river by 18:00. if Hood had not arrived by then.
 As Hood approached, Schofield initially assumed the Confederates were demonstrating as they had at Columbia, planning to cross the Harpeth and turn the Union position.
 He did not suspect that Hood would be rash enough to attack the strong defensive line.